Dismissal of Felony Marijuana Delivery Charges

 Ways to attack these charges include challenging the evidence of intent to deliver.
 Just because there is a large weight of controlled substances does not automatically mean there is an intent to deliver.
 Our lawyers are experts at challenging the prosecution’s “experts” who are just cops who always testify on the prosecutions side anyway.

 Possession of a Controlled Substance without a Prescription

 Prescription drugs, although considered a controlled substance, are not your typical street drugs.
 Even though certain controlled substances are safe and have legal and therapeutic uses, possessing them without a valid prescription can be a felony.
 If you are in possession of a prescription drug and don’t have a valid prescription in your own name to show a police officer, you may be charged with this crime.

-If you are charged with delivery of a controlled substance, such as cocaine, you will be facing a felony charge according to Michigan law.
+If you are charged with delivery of a controlled substance, such as cocaine or heroin, you will be facing a felony charge according to Michigan law.
 Cocaine is classified as a schedule 2 drug, and the penalties for delivery are severe.
 Common schedule II drugs are considered to have a high potential for abuse and include such drugs as: opium, cocaine, morphine, OxyContin, Adderall and hydrocodone.